 Picatinny Arsenal is a 6,500-acre United States Army installation located roughly 35 miles away from New York City in northwest New Jersey.
 The Arsenal operates there as the Army Joint Center of Excellence for Guns and Ammunition and more than 6,000 personnel work there in a joint military service environment.

-Find information about including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units